-The top five benefits of Master Services Agreements
+The Top Five Benefits of Master Services Agreement

 Legal language is necessary in any contract, but it’s not necessary for every transaction.
 When a mining company and a drilling contractor enter into a Master Services Agreement, the benefits can reach beyond the assumption of risk and how a breach of contract is handled.

 Is your company realizing these top five benefits of Master Services Agreements?

 Lawyers play an important role in protecting interests, but when you have a Master Services Agreement in place, you can put a drill rig to work on a drilling project without having to wait for the legal departments from both sides to negotiate terms.
 They’ve already been negotiated in the Master Services Agreement so everybody saves time and money by not having to negotiate terms for each project.

 You can realize additional cost savings utilizing a Master Services Agreement by having one drilling contractor onsite running multiple drilling projects.
 This allows one onsite drilling supervisor, onsite maintenance across multiple drill pads, shared resources and consumables and streamlined invoicing.
 Having one drilling contractor onsite for multiple drilling disciplines also means one less contractor to manage for compliance and performance.

 In addition to saving time and money, the drilling contractor can mobilize and get started on a project faster, without having to wait for every term and condition of the relationship to be negotiated to mutual satisfaction.
 A Master Services Agreement ensures that drilling can start as soon as a scope of work is defined and accepted.
 This can save weeks and months – and time is money.

 Negotiating a Master Services Agreement does not necessarily guarantee drilling projects will be awarded, but it can offer the opportunity to negotiate better terms for a long-term relationship with drilling contractors to achieve cost savings on a global, regional or national scale.